keithsecond/prospects/README.md

 ## In progress

 - [x] GitHub Actions workflow with a [containerized Chrome](https://github.com/keithsecond/headed-chrome-cdp-mac) for the CDP-gated suites — the current implementation assumes a local macOS Chrome path
-- Remote CDP deployment so the BISD suite can run unattended in CI rather than only on a developer machine
 - Bridge `jobResults.json` and `<org>.description.json` with [career-ops](https://github.com/santifer/career-ops)

+Companion projects:
+- [headed-chrome-cdp-mac](https://github.com/keithsecond/headed-chrome-cdp-mac), a Dockerfile and support scripts for headed Chrome CDP on macOS
-Companion project: [vibe-tracker](https://github.com/keithsecond/vibe-tracker), a web dashboard over the `jobResults.json` produced by this pipeline.
+- [vibe-tracker](https://github.com/keithsecond/vibe-tracker), a web dashboard over the `jobResults.json` produced by this pipeline.